gemseo/gemseo/docs/user_guide/concepts/formulations/bilevel_bcd.md

 # The Bi-level Block Coordinate Descent formulation { #concept-the-bi-level-block-coordinate-descent-formulation }

-The Bi-level BCD formulation adds more robustness and stability with respect to the previous [bi-level formulation][the-bi-level-formulation], solving more accurately the inner sub-problem.
+The Bi-level BCD formulation adds more robustness and stability with respect to the previous [bi-level formulation][concept-the-bi-level-formulation], solving more accurately the inner sub-problem.
-The decomposition discussed in [bi-level formulation][the-bi-level-formulation] section remains the same and motivated by the same considerations.
+The decomposition discussed in [bi-level formulation][concept-the-bi-level-formulation] section remains the same and motivated by the same considerations.
 The next figure shows